goochjs/goochjs.github.io/about/index.md

 I live in a nice Georgian market town called Ampthill, which is in Bedfordshire, a mildly neglected part of the UK.
 It's not quite in East Anglia; it's not one of the home counties; it's not in the Midlands and it's not in the South-East.
 I rather like it.

 In my spare time, I play the guitar.
-After three decades of raucousness, I now predominantly play as part of an acoustic duo, imaginatively entitled [Natalie and Jeremy][NatalieAndJeremy].
+After three decades of raucousness, I now predominantly play fingerstyle acoustic, just like my daddy done.

 ## Contact Me